 We manage all personal data on a secure server and store it on a secure database, taking appropriate steps to maintain the levels of security required of us by law.

 For the purposes of a voyage booking we may also request sensitive personal data about your physical and mental health to ensure that we provide the correct accommodation (for example if you use a wheelchair) and have a crew on each voyage that is balanced between able-bodied and disabled crew members so that we achieve our mission of integration.
+We may also use this information to better communicate with you using an appropriate format.

 Unfortunately, no data transmission over the internet can be guaranteed as 100% secure so where the booking process does include sensitive personal data you may prefer to print off a form and send the completed copy in the post to the Jubilee Sailing Trust head office.